bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 0: 00:26:47

-Okay, that was a time warp attack fix, what's the next one?
+Okay, that was a Timewarp attack fix, what's the next one?

 Speaker 1: 00:26:52

 Slow scripts.
-So as you know it takes a while to validate the whole blockchain and Some blocks take a bit longer than others.
+So as you know it takes a while to validate the whole blockchain and some blocks take a bit longer than others.
 That can be because there's tons of tons of transactions in them, but there's certain, you know, at least we have a limit on the block size.
 A block can be more than four megabyte.
 So there's some limit to how much you can do in a block, but it turns out you can make some special transactions that are really quite slow to verify.